hilaryquinn/pro_googlemapv3/README.txt

 Plugin based on V3 of Google Maps, and also supports 2 markers (Or single marker, or can include more markers over 2 on request!)

 Google maps API has changed from V2, you do not generate API keys based on url input anymore, you now use your existing Google account and go to Google API Console here you want to generate a browser based API key.
 You can generate/use a catch all API key, or define domains.
-You also need to enable the Maps V3 API, this should be viewable under the list of API�s available to you in the console.
+You also need to enable the Maps V3 API, this should be viewable under the list of API's available to you in the console.

 Features: